Cray-HPE/canu/readme.md

 **[Details](docs/report_network_cabling.md)**<br>

-The cabling of multiple Aruba switches on a network can be checked at the same time using LLDP.
+The cabling of multiple switches (Aruba, Dell, or Mellanox) on a network can be checked at the same time using LLDP.
 The IPv4 addresses of the switches can either be entered comma separated, or be read from a file.
 To enter a comma separated list of IP addresses to the `---ips` flag.
 To read the IP addresses from a file, make sure the file has one IP address per line, and use the flag like `--ips-file FILENAME` to input the file.

 An example of checking the cabling of multiple switches: `canu report network cabling --ips 192.168.1.1,192.168.1.2 --username USERNAME --password PASSWORD`